dotBlueShoes/MS_Fogger/README.md

 ### Fog Colors & Optifine Recommendation

-It is highly **Recommended** to use this mod alongside **Optifine** and ***ResourcePacks** that support biome dependent fog colors introduced by **optifine mcpacher***. **Optifine** does Colors so well that i don't plan to implement that logic myself into the mod.
+It is highly **Recommended** to use this mod alongside **Optifine** and ***ResourcePacks** that support biome dependent fog colors introduced by **optifine mcpacher***.

+**Optifine** does Colors so well that i don't plan to implement that logic myself into the mod.

 ***There will be a link in future to such resourcepack crated by myself.***

 ### Soon

-- I plan to expend this idea and give possibility to change these values depending on the current world weather, time and player y-level position.
+- I plan to expend this idea and give possibility to change these values depending on the current world weather, time.